ScooloV/bbpedia/docs/death_zone/sponsorship.md

 A coach can choose to end their deal with McMurty's in the same way as an Ongoing Sponsorship.

-FARBLAST & S0NS 0RDNANCE S0LUTI0NS
+FARBLAST & SONS 0RDNANCE S0LUTIONS
-AVAILABLE T0 ANY TEAM EXCEPT TH0SE THAT HAVE THE 'ELVEN KINGD0MS LEAGUE' SPECIAL RULE
+AVAILABLE TO ANY TEAM EXCEPT TH0SE THAT HAVE THE 'ELVEN KINGD0MS LEAGUE' SPECIAL RULE
 *"Farblast: When you need to blast things that are very far away."
 It's not the* *catchiest slogan going, but then, Farblast & Sons has always